WAQFA

 The data is alarming.
 And yet, most mental health services are reactive, clinical, or hard to access — they often come in only after things have spiraled

-employees show symptoms of burnout
+1 in 3 employees show symptoms of burnout

-students in the UAE show signs of anxiety or depression
+40% students in the UAE show signs of anxiety or depression

-peak in mental fatigue among office workers
+11 AM to 12 PM peak in mental fatigue among office workers

-Heightened cortisol, irritability, lack of focus on arrival
+7-9 AM Heightened cortisol, irritability, lack of focus on arrival

 From Insight to Intervention: The Design Journey

-Waqfa was shaped through a layered and human-centered design process that brought together qualitative research, behavioral mapping, and iterative prototyping.
+Waqfa is being shaped through a layered and human-centered design process that brought together qualitative research, behavioral mapping, and iterative prototyping.
 I began by identifying four core personas—each representing different urban stress experiences across students, professionals, and gig workers.
 Using journey maps, I traced how stress accumulates across time and space.
 A survey of over 50 users deepened these insights, revealing common unmet needs.
 These findings informed early sketches and AI-generated visual renders that helped bring Waqfa’s emotional and spatial experience to life.

 Learnings